 The page speed statistics, as you’ll see below, point to the fact that internet users everywhere demand and expect a fast web page load time to accompany their browsing experience.

 And for Google to stay in business as the most dominant search engine, they have to find a way to service the increasing need for faster website speed and massively improve the user experience.

 For us to stay in business, we have to play by Google’s page speed rules and find a way to make our website load below 2 seconds.

 Google’s page speed industry benchmark is around 2-3 seconds.

-Quick site speed can add a boost to your Google ranking when you decide to promote your blog in these places by mastering SEO.
+Quick site speed can add a boost to your Google ranking.

 Not optimizing your site for page speed could make you lose visitors, as nobody likes a slow website.